doctorray117/minecraft-ondemand/README.md

 ## Elastic Container Service

 ### Cluster
 Create a new "Networking Only" Cluster.
-Call it Minecraft.
+Call it `minecraft`.
 Don't create a dedicated VPC for this.
 Enabling Container Insights is optional but recommended for troubleshooting later, especially if you expect a lot of people to potentially connect and you want to view CPU or Memory usage.

 ### Task Definition
 Create a new Task Definition called minecraft-server.